Run Firefox on a VPS Using X11 Forwarding via SSH

 Prerequisites

-- A VPS with SSH access enabled and configured for remote access.
+VPS with SSH access enabled and configured.

-- Basic familiarity with the terminal for executing commands.
+Basic familiarity with using the terminal.

 What is X11 Forwarding?

-Step 1: Install the Required Packages
+Step 1: Install Required Packages

-On the Client Side
+On the Client Side (Local Machine)

 Ubuntu/Debian:

-sudo apt update sudo apt install xorg xauth openssh-client firefox
+sudo apt install xorg xauth openssh-client

-sudo yum install xorg-x11-server-Xorg xauth openssh-clients firefox
+sudo yum install xorg-x11-server-Xorg xauth openssh-clients

-For Fedora, use
+For Fedora, use dnf

-:sudo dnf install xorg-x11-server-Xorg xauth openssh-clients firefox
+sudo dnf install xorg-x11-server-Xorg xauth openssh-clients

 SUSE: